 The Energy Performance of Buildings Directive (EPBD) became part of EU law in December 2002.
 The EPBD has been implemented into law via the Energy Performance of Buildings (Certificates and Inspections) (England and Wales) Regulations 2007 (S.I.
 2007/991 as amended) ("the 2007 regulations") in respect of sales and lettings, and in regulation 29-33 of the Building Regulations 2010 (S.I.
-2010/2214 as amended or superseded)(the Building Regulations) in respect of the duty on construction.
+2010/2214 as amended or superseded) (the Building Regulations) in respect of the duty on construction.
 Hereinafter the 2007 Regulations and the Building Regulations are referred to collectively as the 'EPBR'.

-This document sets out the Secretary of State's current requirements for the operation of those organisations in receipt of a Letter of Approval on behalf of the Secretary of State for Communities and Local Government to operate an Accreditation Scheme (Scheme) for Non Domestic Energy Assessors (EAs) providing EPCs at Levels 3 & 4 for Non Domestic buildings under Regulation 25 of the 2007 Regulations.
-There is a separate SOR for EA using dynamic simulation modelling (Level 5).
-Schemes shall comply with these requirements from 1 April 2012.
+This document sets out the Secretary of State's current requirements for the operation of those organisations in receipt of a Letter of Approval on behalf of the Secretary of State for Communities and Local Government to operate an Accreditation Scheme (Scheme) for Energy Assessors (EAs) providing Non Domestic Energy Performance Certificates (EPCs) at Level 5 (ie EPCs produced using dynamic simulation modelling (DSM)) under Regulation 25 of the 2007 Regulations.
+Schemes shall comply with these regulations from 1 April 2012.